dentarg/auth0-blog/_posts/2016-12-19-introduction-to-progressive-web-apps-push-notifications-part-3.markdown

 ## Conclusion

-We have been able to successfully make our app work offline, load instantly, receive push notifications and also installable.
+We have been able to successfully make our app work offline, load instantly, receive push notifications, and also installable.

 Progressive Web Apps have a checklist.
 I highlighted the requirements in [Part 1](https://auth0.com/blog/introduction-to-progressive-apps-part-one) .
 However, there is a tool, [Lighthouse](https://github.com/GoogleChrome/lighthouse) for auditing an [app for progressive web app features](https://infrequently.org/2016/09/what-exactly-makes-something-a-progressive-web-app).
 It is available as a [chrome extension](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and also a [CLI](https://github.com/GoogleChrome/lighthouse#install-cli).